streamoid/Barebones-JS/README.md

 1) Similar: Find products that are similar to the one the user is looking at.

-2) Outfitter: Find products which complement the product the user is looking at that can be worn together as an outfit.

 **Integration**

 1) Adding the JS SDK